´óÏó´«Ã½

 There are two core components to albert certification, both of which must be completed before certification can be granted:

-- Developing a carbon action plan to reduce your emissions and providing evidence of the actions taken
+2. Developing a carbon action plan to reduce your emissions and provide evidence of the actions taken

-When a production attains albert certification the albert logo can then be used in their programme endboard.
+When a production attains albert certification the albert logo can then be used in their programme end card.

 Both the carbon footprint and action plan should be discussed with the ´óÏó´«Ã½ commissioning representative as part of the commissioning process, and we encourage productions to include a line for sustainability in the production budget.
 As a minimum this should be the production’s estimated carbon footprint x £10.50 p/tonne of CO2e.
-Find ideas and advice about how this budget can be used to reduce the production’s environmental impact on the Commissioning website and see our specific for further information.
+Find further advice about budgeting for sustainable productions.

 We expect the senior members of a production team to lead on environmental sustainability.
 The albert process should be started as early as possible and the carbon action plan submitted before filming starts.
 Failure to do this risks the production’s ability to achieve certification.
 We recommend setting up a company albert account when a production is at the development stage and/or goes through the commissioning process.